onsi/ginkgo/docs/NEW_INDEX.md

 ### Profiling your Suites
 Go supports a rich set of profiling features to gather information about your running test suite.
 Ginkgo exposes all of these and manages them for you when you are running multiple suites and/or parallel suites.

-Ginkgo supports `--race` to analyze race conditions, `--cover` to compute code coverage, `--vet` to evaluate and vet your code, `--cpuprofile` to profile CPU performacne, `--memprofile` to profile memory usage, `--blockprofile` to profile blocking goroutines, and `--mutexprofile` to profile locking around mutexes.
+Ginkgo supports `--race` to analyze race conditions, `--cover` to compute code coverage, `--vet` to evaluate and vet your code, `--cpuprofile` to profile CPU performance, `--memprofile` to profile memory usage, `--blockprofile` to profile blocking goroutines, and `--mutexprofile` to profile locking around mutexes.

 `ginkgo -race` runs the race detector and emits any detected race conditions as the suite runs.
 If any are detected the suite is marked as failed.